davidgilbertson/react-recollect/README.md

 Also there is a library that is very similar to this one (I didn't copy, promise) called [`react-easy-state`](https://github.com/solkimicreb/react-easy-state).
 It's more mature than this library, but _slightly_ more complex and has external dependencies.

 # Is it really OK to drop support for IE?
 Sure, why not!
-Just imagine, all that time you spend getting stuff to work for a few users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.
+Imagine: all that time you spend getting stuff to work for a few users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.

-These websites have made the brave move and show a message saying they don't support IE:
+For inspiration, these brave websites have made the move and now show a message saying they don't support IE:

 - GitHub (owned by Microsoft!)
 - devdocs.io